brlin-tw/brlin-os-customizations/README.md

 The following host variables can customize the playbooks' behaviors.

+Refer to [the default variables definition file](defaults/main.yml) for the full list.

 You can specify it by using the `-e` `ansible-playbook` command option or by directly edit the inventory/playbook.

 ### brlinos_skip_upgrade